SHACHAR KARIV

 and Economic Behavior, May 2018, 109, pp.565-581.
 [Appendix]

-exchange with liquidity-constrained traders.
-Intermediaries are embedded in a
+liquidity-constrained traders.
+Intermediaries are embedded in a trading network

-trading network and their financial capacities are private information.
-We
+and their financial capacities are private information.
+We characterize our

-positive intermediation rents in equilibrium.
-An experimental investigation
+intermediation rents in equilibrium.
+An experimental investigation supports the

-supports the model's baseline predictions concerning agents' strategies, price
+model's baseline predictions concerning agents' strategies, price dynamics, and

-dynamics, and the division of surplus.
-While private financial constraints inject
+the division of surplus.
+While private financial constraints inject uncertainty

-uncertainty into the trading environment, our experiment suggests they are also
+into the trading environment, our experiment suggests they are also a

 -